-Master's degree in intercultural communication, international relations, global studies, international education, higher education administration or closely related field -Bachelor’s degree and three years of professional experience in international higher education administration (preferably in international student recruitment (degree-seeking or IEP), international admissions or international student and scholar services);
+-Bachelor’s degree and six years of professional experience in international higher education administration (preferably in international student recruitment (degree-seeking) or international admissions;

 -Exceptional interpersonal, intercultural, organizational and communication skills: both written and verbal;